Diptanshu297/linkedin_post_generator/README.md

 streamlit run app.py

-Open your browser and head to `http://localhost:8501` to start generating job posts!
+Open your browser and head to `http://localhost:8501` to start generating job posts! or you can use any PORT to your liking.

  🔧 Configuration